diagrams/diagrams-doc/manual/diagrams-manual.rst

 To this end, a generic implementation of arbitrary-dimension bounding boxes is provided in `Diagrams.BoundingBox`:mod:.
-Bounding boxes can be created from sets of points or from any `Boundable` object, used for inclusion or exclusion testing, and combined via union or intersection.
+Bounding boxes can be created from sets of points or from any `Enveloped` object, used for inclusion or exclusion testing, and combined via union or intersection.